-We encourage you to reach out to other members in the Congressional delegation for more information on their submission process.
-The House has already completed their process.
-Please know that the entire delegation is committed to coordinating efforts to secure funding for Mainebased projects.
+We encourage you to submit project requests to each of the delegation offices and reach out to other members in the Congressional delegation for more information on their submission process.
+Please know that the entire delegation is committed to coordinating efforts to secure funding for Maine-based projects.